howardjake/php-assessment/README.md

 ![WP Install](./images/wp_start.png)

-Continue on,

 - choose a region
 - pick a site title
-- create your own username
+- create your username
 - create a password
 - add an email
+- click install

-You will be brought into the wp admin.
+- you will be brought into the wp admin

-If you forget the password and username, you'll lose admin access, and there is no recovery solution currently.
-But you'll still be able to see the build at the index page
+If you forget the password and/or username, you'll lose admin access, and there is no recovery solution currently.
+But you'll still be able to see the build at the index page.

 ### 7. Click on the dropdown in top left corner, or just go [here](http://localhost:8080/)